Ripoff Report: Defamation Action League

-The now-defunct Defamation Action League (aka Internet Defamation League) was started in January 2007 by William Stanley to force the shutdown of Ripoff Report and duplicates ripoffreports.com (please note the "s" at the end) and badbusinessbureau.com (also run by Ed Magedson).
+The now-defunct Defamation Action League (aka Internet Defamation League) was started in January 2007 by William Stanley to force the shutdown of Ripoff Report and duplicates ripoffreports.com (a typosquatted clone, with an "s" at the end) and badbusinessbureau.com (also run by Ed Magedson).
 The Defamation Action League claimed to be dedicated to fighting online defamation.
 The Defamation Action League's strategy involved "protesting" the companies which hosted Ripoff Report and badbusinessbureau.com by setting up "protest sites" and engaging in annoyance strategies such as placing classified ads with the companies' telephone numbers for products they aren't selling or sending mass emails to other customers.
 In return Magedson filed a lawsuit under RICO.
 June 21, 2007 preliminary injunction was granted against DefamationAction.com and ComplaintRemover.com.
 Stanley and cohorts were found liable for defamation and making death threats.

 Litigation with the Republic of Italy

 In March 2017, the Italian Data Protection Authority affirmed that Ripoff Report's activities — namely, Ed Magedson's requests for money to edit web pages — are illegal in Italy.
 The Italian authorities also noticed that Ripoff Report's web servers are occasionally not reachable from Italy in order to evade controls by the authorities themselves.
 Besides, they noticed that some web pages — which were being investigated by the authorities — were deleted out of the blue by the website owner, despite the claim that Ripoff Report does not remove reports.